OpenDataDSL/website/blog/2022-11-18-marginAccount/index.md

 Put all data next to each other.
 ![](data.png)

-The object collects all static data as well as the timeseries data.
+The object collects all static data as well as the time series data.
 ![](object.png)

 ### ...or load them into an Excel Sheet
-Pull the static trade and the timeseries data
+Pull the static trade and the time series data
 ![](excel-odsl.png)

 The ODSL Excel Addin provides powerful features to load and upload your data